somakeit/smib-old/README.md

 Logging
 -------
-Your script can trigger on anything anyone says, in a channel or directly, by placing a link or script in the log directory, eg: ./log/myscript
+Your script can trigger on anything anyone says, in a channel or directly, by placing a link or script in the log directory, eg: ./log/myscript.
+Smib will queue other commands while processing log scripts, so keep them short and time out fast.

 Your script will be called with these arguments in the case of a log:
  * $1 - User, Nick of the person who spoke.